Milk Thistle

 Milk Thistle for Hepatitis B/C and Alcoholic Liver Disease — Cochrane Review

-Pooled across 18 RCTs.
+Pooled across 18 clinical trials.

-Silymarin did NOT significantly reduce mortality, complications, or histology in patients with alcoholic and/or hepatitis B/C liver diseases.
-CRITICAL conclusion: 'Considering the placebo effects of silymarin, no significant effect was demonstrated.'
+Silymarin did not significantly reduce mortality, complications, or histology in patients with alcoholic and/or hepatitis B/C liver diseases.
+Critical conclusion: 'Considering the placebo effects of silymarin, no significant effect was demonstrated.'
 Important Cochrane-level negative review that contradicts widespread silymarin marketing for liver health.

 Side effects and drug interactions